johbry17/Waypoints-A-Personal-BioGeography/README.md

 - **Custom Icons and Legends**: Markers are color-coded and icon-based for easy identification of event types.
 - **Data Integration**: Combines data from APIs, CSV files, and custom datasets to populate the map dynamically.
 - **Responsive Design**: Works seamlessly across devices and screen sizes.

+### History

+- **Concept**: Drafted the initial idea and designed the database structure.
+- **Map Development**: Built the map with base layers and added marker overlays.
+- **Data Integration**: Pulled data from APIs, converted to CSV, and added photos.
+- **Customization**: Color-coded and icon-based markers for life events.
+Added a legend.
+- **Activity Layers**: Created location and activity datasets.
+Automated data filling for markers.
+- **Deployment**: Tested and deployed on GitHub Pages.
+Restructured the repository for `/docs` format.
+- **Optimization**: Forcibly removed old `static/images` folder from Git history to reduce repository size.

+> - **Current Status**: Integrating polylines for hiking trails and adding a new map layer using data from [Overpass Turbo](https://overpass-turbo.eu/) and [OpenStreetMap](https://www.openstreetmap.org/).

 ## Usage